sidneyd3vries/plnnr/PROCESS.md

 # Day 11
 Restructured database and rewritten the code I already had.
 Had a lot of trouble with the dialog of adding people to a group.
 Adding edittexts with dynamic id's posed a lot of problems, but I got it working after more time than I wanted.

+# Day 12
+Groups are almost working, had some problems today with a leakedWindow error and also had to fix an infinite loop where an user would not be logged in and an activity would keep reloading.
+Code for the lists per group is almost done and making groups works for the biggest part.